caseyg/awesome/TOPICS.md

 *   [WikiTeam/wikiteam](https://github.com/WikiTeam/wikiteam) - Tools for downloading and preserving wikis.
 We archive wikis, from Wikipedia to tiniest wikis.
 As of 2026, WikiTeam has preserved more than 600,000 wikis.

 ## digital-preservation

 *   [WikiTeam/wikiteam](https://github.com/WikiTeam/wikiteam) - Tools for downloading and preserving wikis.
 We archive wikis, from Wikipedia to tiniest wikis.
 As of 2026, WikiTeam has preserved more than 600,000 wikis.

-## mediawiki

-*   [WikiTeam/wikiteam](https://github.com/WikiTeam/wikiteam) - Tools for downloading and preserving wikis.
-We archive wikis, from Wikipedia to tiniest wikis.
-As of 2026, WikiTeam has preserved more than 600,000 wikis.